jexia/jexia-sdk-js/extra_docs/typescript.md

 ## Typed Datasets

-Datasets have a generic type, which is default to any, but can accept your on type interface with information of your own, as the example bellow:
+Datasets accepts your type/interface definition (otherwise defaults to `any`).
+See example below:

 ``` typescript
 interface Post {